Getting The New iPhone 15? Read This First

 Given the price tag of new iPhones, it’s not surprising that some people would opt to take a personal loan to afford it.
 However, by doing so, you’re adding a financial burden to yourself that might stretch for years.

-Such was the case with the Malaysian who took a 3-year loan to get an iPhone 13 and was unable to pay it off just 2 months after.
+Such was the case with the Malaysian who took a 3-year loan to get an iPhone 13 .
+He ended up being unable to pay it off just 2 months later.

 Do not use your retirement or emergency funds

-It’s tempting to dip into your emergency funds so that you can afford that shiny new iPhone 14.
-However, unless it’s an emergency, then you have no reason to use funds that are supposed to protect you on a rainy day.
+It’s tempting to dip into your emergency funds to afford that shiny new iPhone 15.
+However, unless it’s an emergency, you have no reason to use funds that are supposed to protect you on a rainy day.

 The same applies to your retirement savings.
 It’s supposed to provide you with financial security for when you retire, not for you to get a new iPhone.
 Also, you might want to check if you have enough for retirement because if you only relied on EPF, that might not be enough!

-Instead of using your emergency or retirement funds, set up a separate fund that is specifically for buying a new iPhone (or any other thing that you want for that matter).
+Instead of using your emergency or retirement funds, set up a separate fund.
+It can be specifically for buying a new iPhone (or any other thing that you want for that matter).

 This might mean that you won’t be able to buy it immediately but at least you know you’ll have enough money to do so without relying on your emergency or retirement funds.